Michelle Personette, Executive Director

 Ron Greenstein is a highly respected and successful governmental affairs consultant that is active in both state and local politics.
 He is routinely consulted for advice and assistance from candidates and elected officials at the local level as well as legislative and state cabinet levels, and has long-lasting professional relationships with policy makers, lawmakers and regulators.
 Greenstein served as Mayor of the City of Coconut Creek for 10 years.
 He served as a legislator in the Florida House of Representatives for 8 years.
 As a state legislator, he developed an expertise in the state budget process and was respected for his ability to transcend partisan politics to achieve consensus and results.
 Greenstein served as a special consultant to the Florida House of Representatives under Speaker Marco Rubio for several years after terming out of office.
 In this role, he instructed and advised newly elected legislators on the state appropriations and legislative processes.
 Greenstein has remained active in local government matters as well, including consulting for the Florida League of Cities, serving as Executive Director of the Broward Resource Recovery Board and on the Airport Advisory Board for the City of Tallahassee.
 His client base covers a broad range of issues, including land, residential and commercial development; health care; utilities; water supply; solid waste and recycling; retain; and gaming.

-Director of Marketing, Capital City Bank
+Chief Brand Officer, Capital City Bank

 President, Paragon New Media